Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

 ### Event Payload

- * `GameObject interactingObject` - The object that is initiating the interaction (e.g. a controller).
+ * `GameObject interactingObject` - The GameObject that is initiating the interaction (e.g. a controller).

 ### Class Methods